jobrouter/typo3-base/Documentation/variable-resolvers.rst

 If the label is not found and therefore cannot be translated the value is untouched.

-You can use multiple localisation labels in one value.
+You can use multiple localisation labels in one form value.

 Language information
 --------------------